Letters From Swaziland

 I like it here, even with the manual labor.
 For peace and quiet I can go to the ruins by the shores and watch the sun set into the Mediterranean.

 Other than that nothing much has occurred since I last sent you a letter which I wrote when I was up in Galilee.
-I returned to Tel Aviv & Jerusalem after that passing through the Valley of Armageddon with Israeli jets over streaking by 500 foot about.
+I returned to Tel Aviv & Jerusalem after that, passing through the Valley of Armageddon with Israeli jets over streaking by 500 foot above.
 Ominous.

 Kibbutz Nahsholim